No compromise with Modi govt, says Bhatt after court proposal

 A photo copy of the ration card of Chandramouli, who worked in a private firm, was recovered from him.

-Kanduva (scarf) of Telangana Rashtra Samiti (TRS) was wrapped around his body and 'Jai Telangana' (popular slogan of statehood supporters) was found written on one side of the photo copy, they said.
+A Kanduva (scarf) of Telangana Rashtra Samiti (TRS) was wrapped around his body and 'Jai Telangana' (popular slogan of statehood supporters) was found written on one side of the photo copy, they said.

 As the body was brought down from the tower, pro- Telangana activists reached the spot.